 Introduction: Introduction - Turn a Raspberry Pi Into a GPS Tracking Server

-In this guide I will show you how to install Traccar GPS tracking software onto a Raspberry Pi which will receive data from compatible devices over the internet, logging their positions onto a map for real time tracking, and also tracking playback.
+In this guide I will show you how to install Traccar GPS tracking software onto a Raspberry Pi which can receive data from compatible obd gps tracker devices over the internet, logging their positions onto a map for real time tracking, and also tracking playback.

 Traccar is a free and open source GPS Tracking Software which is currently used in many different applications, in many different companies since it's inception around for 8+ years